What we collect, and what we don't.

 Plain policy.
 Plain product.

 If the privacy story above sounds right, the product follows the same posture.
-One property runs free, no card.
+Free covers one property, no card.